Commonly Asked Questions from your Owners Committee

 Indexation based on movement in building material and labour costs will contribute to the increased cost of a premium each time a building is due for renewal.
 To ensure a building is insured for full reinstatement costs it is recommended that the body corporate obtain a reinstatement valuation.

-Download the “Commonly Asked Questions from your Owners Committee” PDF here.
+Download the “Commonly Asked Questions from your Owners Committee” PDF below.